mborges-pivotal/langflow-cli/README.md

 # Get project details
 langflow-cli projects get <project_id>

+# List all flows for a project
+langflow-cli projects list-flows <project_id>

+# Export a project as a zip file (contains project.json and all flows as JSON files)
+langflow-cli projects export <project_id> --file project_backup.zip

 # Create a new project
 langflow-cli projects create --name "My Project" --data '{"description": "A test project"}'